 It’s all about the powder a.k.a the snow!
 That’s right you saw it as you were landing – our beautiful Vitosha mountain!
 And yes we are totally going to brag that once work is over during the winter season we can drive up the mountain and do some night skiing.
 You are an early riser?
 You can get on those slopes as early as 8:30am.
 Due to the changing weather conditions, it is wise to check what time the lifts are open.

 We have a less extreme outdoor activity.
 It’s the outdoor ice-skating rink at Ariana lake.
-It is open late into the night.
-It is situated at the entrance to the Borisova Garden park.
+Usually it opens in mid-December.
+We still don’t have an opening date for the 2019/2020 season.
+We will update you as soon as the information becomes available.
+Typically, it is situated at the entrance to the Borisova Garden park.
 Near the intersection of boulevards Evlogi i Hristo Georgievi and Tsarigradsko Shose.
 Once you have discovered the massive white tent, you will be ready to rent your skates.
 Make sure to hold onto that receipt!
 Sometimes there are discounts given at the nearby restaurant.
 Only because you were brave enough to get on that ice 😉 Don’t worry!
 You don’t need to be an ice-skating champion to put on those skates.
 If it is your first time, and you are not the most coordinated person, you might spend the majority of your time inspecting the ice on the ground, i.e. get ready to fall a lot, but trust us you will have tons of fun.

 Perhaps you made some new friends last night at your hostel, but the outside temperatures are a bit snippy and you are not too keen on exploring the city.
 Don’t fear!
 There is a solution!
 You will be able to do something with your new bffs.
 How about some board games in a cool renovated old house that has a bar!
 Stop by Abordage or Karkason and you will see what we are talking about.
 That’s right board games, drinks, and a great company!
 That’s one way to escape a harsh winter day in Sofia!